Wei-N-Ning/autotimer/README.md

 ## Why create another timer?

-This utility focuses on usability and developer's productivity.
+This utility focuses on usability and developer'summary productivity.
 With two lines of code one can bring the timer into a program and get a nice post execution report, for example:

 ```c++